crackitty/k8s-training-ftbotr/deployments/lab-prereq.md

+# Deployments - Prereqs for the training

+## Things you'll need

+- Some paper (A4 if you have it)
+- Some post-it notes
+- Some pens - different colours if you have them
+- if you have a white-board you can use that instead

+## Let's make it a little more social

+If you're not doing this in a solo setting.
+I'd like you to pair up for this part of the training so that you can chat and talk some things though from each others perspective.

+So form little pairs, or even a three if you're an odd number so that nobody is on their own.

-# Settings to be done before the day of the lab (if possible)
+## Settings to be done before the day of the lab (if possible)

 The training will be hands on and entail the use of the following: